Archery for Beginners: How to Get Started

 With that in mind, we put together the post below to help you get started.
 It’s a way of presenting the basics of archery, and introducing you to the sport, little by little.

 On this page, we’ll provide everything you need to know as a new / beginner archer.
-We’ll go over the different bows and the gear you’ll need, the shot cycle and the steps you’ll take when shooting an arrow, and most importantly, how to shoot your bow and arrow safely.
+We’ll go over the different bows and the gear you’ll need, the shot cycle and the steps you’ll take when shooting an arrow.
+Most importantly, we’ll discuss how to shoot your bow and arrow safely.
 If you’re an adult starting out or a parent looking up info on how to help you child, we’ve got you covered.

-If you have any questions, please hop over to our “Contact” page and drop us a line, and in the meantime, good luck—and welcome to the incredible art of archery!
+If you have any questions, please hop over to our “Contact” page and drop us a line.
+In the meantime, good luck—and welcome to the incredible art of archery!

 First Things First: The Two Main Types of Bows